Hot early Black Friday deals on Dyson vacs, Tidal subscriptions, PS4 Pro and more

 Originally published last year.
 Regularly updated with new information.

-Discuss: New Black Friday 2019 deals: Free Sennheiser headphones, $294 PS4 Pro, $95 Dyson vac and much more
+Discuss: Latest Black Friday 2019 deals available now: $294 PS4 Pro, $95 Dyson vac, Switch Minecraft bundle and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.